TotalVerb/MathEnrichment/README.md

 ### Number Theory (Grade 4)

 This subject covers parity, divisibility, primes, factorization, the GCD, and an introduction to modular arithmetic.
-It is considered complete.
+It is considered complete, with lesson, homeworks, answers, and quizzes.

 ## Subjects in Progress